 Alprostadil induces erection by relaxation of trabecular smooth muscle and by dilation of cavernosal arteries.
 This leads to expansion of lacunar spaces and entrapment of blood by compressing the venules against the tunica albuginea, a process referred to as the corporal veno-occlusive mechanism.
 Erection usually occurs 5 to 15 minutes after injection.
 Its duration is dose dependent.

-5.2.
-Pharmacokinetic Properties
+5.2 Pharmacokinetic properties

 Caverject Dual Chamber contains alprostadil as the active ingredient in a complex with alfadex.
 At reconstitution, the complex is immediately dissociated into alprostadil and alfadex.
 The pharmacokinetics of alprostadil is therefore unchanged in Caverject Dual Chamber in comparison with Caverject Powder for Injection.

-ADME
+Absorption

-Absorption: For the treatment of erectile dysfunction, alprostadil is administered by injection into the corpora cavernosa.
+For the treatment of erectile dysfunction, alprostadil is administered by injection into the corpora cavernosa.

+Distribution

-Distribution: Following intracavernosal injection of 20 micrograms alprostadil, mean plasma concentrations of alprostadil increased 22 fold from the baseline endogenous levels approximately 5 minutes post-injection.
+Following intracavernosal injection of 20 micrograms alprostadil, mean plasma concentrations of alprostadil increased 22 fold from the baseline endogenous levels approximately 5 minutes post-injection.
 Alprostadil concentrations then returned to endogenous levels within 2 hours after injection.
 Alprostadil is bound in plasma primarily to albumin (81% bound) and to a lesser extent -globulin IV-4 fraction (55% bound).
 No significant binding to erythrocytes or white blood cells was observed.

+Biotransformation

-Metabolism: Alprostadil is rapidly converted to compounds that are further metabolized prior to excretion.
-Following intravenous administration, approximately 80% of circulating alprostadil is metabolized in one pass through the lungs, primarily by beta- and omega-oxidation.
+Alprostadil is rapidly converted to compounds that are further metabolised prior to excretion.
+Following intravenous administration, approximately 80% of circulating alprostadil is metabolised in one pass through the lungs, primarily by beta- and omega-oxidation.
 Hence, any alprostadil entering the systemic circulation following intracavernosal injection is rapidly metabolized.
 The primary metabolites of alprostadil are 15-keto-PGE1, 15-keto-13,14-dihydro-PGE1, and 13,14-dihydro-PGE1.
 In contrast to 15-keto-PGE1 and 15-keto-13,14-dihydro-PGE1, which lack almost completely biological activity, 13,14-dihydro-PGE1 has been shown to lower blood pressure and inhibit platelet aggregation.
 Plasma concentrations of the major circulating metabolite (15-keto-13,14-dihydro-PGE1) increased 34 fold from the baseline endogenous levels 10 minutes after the injection and returned to baseline levels 2 hours post-injection.
 Plasma concentrations of 13,14-dihydro-PGE1 increased 7 fold, 20 minutes after injection.

+Elimination

-Elimination: The metabolites of alprostadil are excreted primarily by the kidney, with almost 90% of an administered intravenous dose excreted in urine within 24 hours.
+The metabolites of alprostadil are excreted primarily by the kidney, with almost 90% of an administered intravenous dose excreted in urine within 24 hours.
 The remainder of the dose is excreted in the faeces.
 There is no evidence of tissue retention of alprostadil or its metabolites following intravenous administration.
-In healthy volunteers, 70% to 90% of alprostadil is extensively extracted and metabolized in a single pass through the lungs, resulting in a short elimination half-life of less than one minute.
+In healthy volunteers, 70% to 90% of alprostadil is extensively extracted and metabolised in a single pass through the lungs, resulting in a short elimination half-life of less than one minute.

-Pharmacokinetics in sub-populations
+Renal or hepatic impairment

-Effect of renal or hepatic impairment: Pulmonary first-pass metabolism is the primary factor influencing the systemic clearance of alprostadil.
-Although the pharmacokinetics of alprostadil have not been formally examined in patients with renal or hepatic insufficiency, alterations in renal or hepatic function would not be expected to have a major influence on the pharmacokinetics of alprostadil.
+Pulmonary first-pass metabolism is the primary factor influencing the systemic clearance of alprostadil.
+Although the pharmacokinetics of alprostadil have not been formally examined in patients with renal or hepatic impairment, alterations in renal or hepatic function would not be expected to have a major influence on the pharmacokinetics of alprostadil.

-5.3.
-Preclinical Safety Data
+5.3 Preclinical safety data

 Preclinical effects were observed only at exposures considered sufficiently in excess of the maximum human exposure indicating little relevance to clinical use.

-Alprostadil at subcutaneous doses of up to 0.2 mg/kg/day had no adverse effect on the reproductive function in male rats
+Alprostadil at subcutaneous doses of up to 0.2 mg/kg/day had no adverse effect on the reproductive function in male rats.

 A standard battery of genotoxicity studies revealed no mutagenic potential of alprostadil or alprostadil/alfadex.